bd/twidor/README.md

 ## Keymaps | Backspice, TabSpace, Typemax

 By default, Twidor loads the the default keymap that comes factory installed on a new Twiddler.
-The <kbd>Keymaps</kbd> menu selects alternate key-map layouts.
+The <kbd>Keymaps</kbd> menu selects alternate keymap layouts.

 There are a number of keymaps that have become popular over the years since the Twiddler was first introduced.
 A few of these are bundled with Twidor.
 Users may select the Backspice, Default, TabSpace, or Typemax layouts under <kbd>Keymaps</kbd>.

 ## File | Load Keymap

 Arbitrary keymap files can be loaded by the user.
-To load a custom key-map, export it from the the [Twiddler Tuner](https://twiddler.tekgear.com/tuner/edit.xhtml) and load it as follows:
+To load a custom keymap, export it from the the [Twiddler Tuner](https://twiddler.tekgear.com/tuner/edit.xhtml) and load it as follows:
 * open https://twiddler.tekgear.com/tuner/edit.xhtml,
 * import a keymap.cfg if not already present there.